-The results of our current model are in Figure 7.
+The estimate for 2020 is in Figure 6.
 The nitrate data were transformed into their log10 equivalents to avoid the problem encountered in 2012 when the prediction was much larger than the actual size, which is attributable to using a simple linear regression analysis to fit a curvilinear relationship.
 If there is significant curvature (bowed downward) without this transformation, then both the lower and upper ends of the data field are overestimated.
 This effect is more dramatic when the relationship is being extended into a sparse data field at the extremes of nitrogen loading, as happened during 2012, which was a drought year with low nitrate loading.
-The estimate for 2019 is in Figure 9.